Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

 \begin{thm}[Horizon-free Imitation Gap of TV-AIL on RBAS MDPs] For any tabular and episodic MDP satisfying \cref{asmp:reset_cliff}, suppose that $\piail$ is any minimizer of \eqref{eq:ail}.
 Then we have that

 where the expectation is taken over the randomness in collecting $N$ expert trajectories. \end{thm}

 \begin{rem} \cref{theorem:ail_reset_cliff} says that TV-AIL has two types of imitation gaps for RBAS MDPs, depending on the sample size.
-In the small sample regime (i.e., $N \precsim |\gS|$), the first term dominates in \eqref{eq:ail_reset_cliff}, indicating the imitation gap of TV-AIL is at most 1.
+In the small sample regime (i.e., $N \lesssim |\gS|$), the first term dominates in \eqref{eq:ail_reset_cliff}, indicating the imitation gap of TV-AIL is at most 1.
 In particular, this guarantee holds for any $H$ and $|\gS|$.
-On the other hand, in the large sample regime (i.e., $N \succsim |\gS|$), the second term in \eqref{eq:ail_reset_cliff} dominates and the imitation gap diminishes to 0 as $N$ goes to infinity.
+On the other hand, in the large sample regime (i.e., $N \gtrsim |\gS|$), the second term in \eqref{eq:ail_reset_cliff} dominates and the imitation gap diminishes to 0 as $N$ goes to infinity.
 This result can explain the empirical results in {\cref{tab:reset_cliff_sample_size} and \cref{tab:reset_cliff_horizon}}.
 By the similarity between RBAS MDPs and locomotion tasks from the MuJoCo benchmark, \cref{theorem:ail_reset_cliff} can also help understand the superior performance of TV-AIL in practice.
-To our best knowledge, this is the first result that can show that AIL methods can perform well in the small sample regime.
+To our best knowledge, this represents the first horizon-free imitation gap bound that is also meaningful in the small sample regime.

 We clarify that the good result in \cref{theorem:ail_reset_cliff} is not due to the total variation distance.
-Instead, we observe that other AIL methods (e.g., FEM, GTAL and GAIL) also have comparative performance with TV-AIL on RBAS MDPs; see the numerical result in \cref{appendix:algorithmic_behaviors_of_other_ail_methods}. \end{rem}
+Instead, we observe that other AIL methods (e.g., FEM, GTAL and GAIL) also have comparative performance with TV-AIL on RBAS MDPs; see the numerical result in Appendix~\ref{appendix:algorithmic_behaviors_of_other_ail_methods}. \end{rem}